In the Church of Scotland, we offer two different options, please read below to understand the difference between a Baptism and a blessing.

 What happens next?

 As a church, it is our responsibility to ensure that we do not ask anyone to take promises before God that they do not understand or do not mean.
-Ultimately it is up to the minister and the Kirk Session to decide if we can proceed with a baptism or a thanksgiving and blessing.
+Ultimately it is up to myself as minister and our Kirk Session to decide if we can proceed with a baptism or a thanksgiving and blessing.

-Please don’t make any other arrangements until the date has been agreed with the minister.
-He will then discuss the details of the service with you.
+Can we please ask that you don’t make any other arrangements until the date has been agreed with myself.
+I will then discuss the details of the service with you and arrange an appropriate date in the diary.